artagnon/clayoven/README.md

 # clayoven ![logo](assets/clayoven.png)

 clayoven is a beautiful static site generator with a carefully curated set of features.
-It has been built at a glacial pace, over a period of [nine years](https://github.com/artagnon/clayoven/commit/d4d40161e9f76dbe74078c669de9af698cf621d6), as [my website](https://artagnon.com) expanded in content.
-I have a spread of mathematical notes, both typeset and handwritten, software-related posts, and some wider-audience articles; while clayoven is primarily aimed at math-heavy sites, it is good on all three fronts.
+It has been built at a glacial pace, over a [decade](https://github.com/artagnon/clayoven/commit/d4d40161e9f76dbe74078c669de9af698cf621d6), as [my website](https://artagnon.com) expanded in content.
+I have a spread of mathematical notes, both typeset and handwritten, software-related posts with code, and some wider-audience articles; it is good on all three fronts.
 The source files are written in "claytext", a custom format built for elegance and speed.

 rdoc documentation is available [here](http://artagnon.github.io/clayoven/).